QueenCitySmitty/queencitysmitty.github.io/_posts/2020-12-14-on-clean-code.md

 ```
 // format matched kk::mm::ss EEE, MMM dd, YYYY
 ```
-- <b><u>Explination of intent</u></b>: a comment providing intent can be helpful.
+- <b><u>Explication of intent</u></b>: a comment providing intent can be helpful.
 Code can't always provide business justification, but a comment might be helpful.
 - <b><u>Clarification</u></b>: if you're using a library, parts of the library might be confusing, which gives us a good opportunity for clarification comments.
 - <b><u>Warning of consequences</u></b>: we've all seen these memes: